sp53852/Unit4-Gardens-api-backend/planning.md

  ## Landing Page
  - Home as link
- - AllGardens as link
+ - Gardens Catalogue as link

- ### AllGardents page
+ ### Gardens Catalogue page
- - All gardens link should display list of gardens.
+ - Gardens Catalogue link should display list of gardens.

  ### Garden details page
  - Specific garden details page should display details of the garden.